- The ENVVAR NOT FOUND error usually comes followed by The system could not find the environment option that was entered message.

 - Enter the user name for the new user and click on Next.

-After creating a new user account, check if the problem appears again.
+Note: After creating a new user account, check if the problem appears again.
 If not, you’ll have to move your personal files to the new account and use it as your main account.

-Solution 10 – Reset Windows 10
+10. Reset Windows 10

-- Open Start Menu, click the Power button, press and hold the Shift key on your keyboard and click the Restart option.
+- Open the Start Menu, click the Power button, press and hold the Shift key on your keyboard and click the Restart option.

-- Now choose Just remove my files option.
+- Choose Just remove my files option.

 After the process is completed, you’ll have a fresh installation of Windows 10, and all problems with this error will be resolved.
 Now you just have to restore all your files and install applications.

-ERROR_ENVVAR_NOT_FOUND and The system could not find the environment option that was entered message can cause a lot of problems on your PC, but in most cases you can fix this message by checking environment variables.
+ERROR_ENVVAR_NOT_FOUND and The system could not find the environment option that was entered message can cause a lot of problems on your PC, but in most cases, you can fix this message by checking environment variables.

 If the issue still persists, feel free to try any other solution from this article.
 For any additions or suggestions, use the comments section below.